apanoush/txt2mp3/README.md

 little script to convert a `text` file with song titles on each line to a folder with the corresponding `mp3s`

+the folder will be created inside the directory of the text file

+the song names will be converted by searching them up on youtube and then downloading as mp3 the corresponding audio. this is made possible by `yt-dlp` project which is linked in the `dependencies` subsection

 ## usage

 `src/txt2mp3.sh PATH`